 Water Transfer Pumps

-Odessa Pumps, a DistributionNOW company, focuses on proactive and preventative maintenance programs to help extend the life of your equipment.
+Odessa Pumps, a DNOW Company, focuses on proactive and preventative maintenance programs to help extend the life of your equipment.
 Our factory-trained technicians arrive in fully-equipped service trucks, complete with one-ton chassis with service bed, electric-hydraulic hoist, air compressor, gas torch, cell phone and specialty tools.
 Our field personnel are current on safety and health regulations and participate in monthly training sessions, such as H2S training, gas monitoring, first aid and lockout-tagout procedures.
 With a custom maintenance program today, we can help you get the most out of your pumps.

 DNOW is helping operators meet more sustainable forms of energy, including emissions reduction, decarbonization and more.
 To support these efforts, we offer a range of centrifugal pumps to help you find the right solution to meet your needs.
 Our centrifugal pumps are designed to be safe, efficient and reliable, so you can be sure you're getting top-quality products.
 With DNOW, you can trust that you're getting the best centrifugal pumps to meet your needs and take the next step toward a greener and more sustainable future.